 |

-A differential backup builds on a full backup.
+A differential backup is based on a full backup.
 This type of backup is always used when the difference to the last full backup is saved.
-This means: All data that has been changed or added since the last full backup is summarized in a backup file.
-Data that has been changed compared to the previous day will be overwritten on the current day:
+This means that all data that has changed or been added since the last full backup is compiled in a backup file.
+Data changed from the previous day is overwritten to the current day:

 |